piptouque/atiam_audio_network_hacking/README.md

         conda env create -f ./[env_for_your_os.yml]

-    This will create a new Conda environment named `env_ml`.
+    This will create a new Conda environment named `env_anh`.
     It should have include all required packages for everything to run.

 2) Activate the environment: